mu6m/analytics-api/README.md

 # analytics api

-an api used to detect the users accessing your website using a simple javascript tag needs a web ui to create id
+an api used to detect the users accessing your website using a simple javascript tag

+~needs a web ui to create id~
+it has a webui now on analytics-web repo

 ```
 <script>